 In this blog post, I'll show you five of my favourite ways to make botanical mandalas.
 I hope there are a few ideas here to inspire you to make your own mandala.
 It's a lovely, simple activity that we can use to celebrate a new season, explore nature around us, and enjoy being in the present moment.

-There’s a beautiful article about mandalas in volume 2 of Plants Are Magic magazine.
+There's a beautiful article about mandalas in volume 2 of Plants Are Magic magazine.
 Due to high demand, volume 2 has just been re-released in paperback.
-Pop over to my shop to see where it’s available to order.
+Pop over to my shop to order a copy in print or digital.

 Ok, let's look at some ideas for mandalas...